Marcelolinho/findy-bot-core/README.md

-# customizable-workflow-scraper
+# FindyBot
-This repo is dedicated to create a customizable scraper for different n8n worflows
+This is the bot that finds any promotion you want on any website you prefer